 Entering God’s Rest

-11 Let us therefore make every effort to enter that rest, lest anyone fall by following the same pattern of disobedience.
-12 For the word of God is living and powerful and sharper than any two-edged sword, piercing even to the division of soul and spirit, and of joints and marrow, and is able to judge the thoughts and intentions of the heart.
-13 And there is no creature hidden from His sight, but all things are naked and exposed to the eyes of Him to whom we must give an account.
+6 Therefore, since it remains for some to enter it, and since those to whom it was first proclaimed failed to enter it because of disobedience, 7 he again designates a certain day—calling it “Today”—when, a great while later, he spoke through David in the words just quoted: “Today, if you hear his voice, do not harden your hearts.”7 8 For if Joshua had given them rest, he would not have spoken of another day after that.
+9 So then: There remains a Sabbath rest for the people of God.
+10 For anyone who has entered his rest has also rested from his own works, just as God did from his.
+11 Let us therefore make every effort to enter that rest, so that no one falls by following their example8 of disobedience.
+12 For the word of God is living and active and sharper than any two-edged sword, piercing all the way to the division of soul and spirit, and of joints and marrow; and it is able to judge the thoughts and intentions of the heart.
+13 Moreover, there is no creature hidden from his sight, but all things are naked and exposed before the eyes of him to whom we must give an account.

-14 Seeing, then, that we have a great High Priest who has passed through the heavens, Jesus the Son of God, let us hold fast our confession.
-15 For we do not have a High Priest who cannot sympathize with our weaknesses, but who in all points was tempted as we are, yet without sin.
-16 Therefore, with boldness let us draw near to the throne of grace, that we may obtain mercy, and find grace to help in time of need.
+14 Seeing then that we have a great high priest who has passed through the heavens—Jesus, the Son of God—let us hold firmly to our confession.9 15 For we do not have a high priest who is unable to sympathize with our weaknesses, but who at all points was tempted just as we are, yet remained without sin.
+16 Let us therefore draw near to the throne of grace with confidence, so that we may receive mercy, and find grace to help in time of need.

 - Some mss since it was not mixed with faith in those who heard